renepacios/ClosedXML.TableReader/README.md

 # ClosedXML.TableReader
-ClosedXML TableReader is a ClosedXML library extension to allows developers read Excel Tables to dotnet DataTable or generic typed collection
+ClosedXML Table Reader is a ClosedXML library extension to allows developers Read Excel Tables to dotnet DataTable or generic typed collection

 ## Install